joshbruce/fourth-earth-raw/public/additions/content.md

 It is more common to see 5 or 10 year old cars on the streets of the United States than newer or older cars.

 Character A is wandering down a farm road in America during the 1920s.
 They notice a ring on the ground.
-They compare the ring to the wedding band and high school class ring on their hands.
+They compare the ring to the wedding band and high school class ring on their fingers.
 The simple, metal band seems boring in comparison; a mundane version of an already mundane thing.

 Character A slips the ring on their pinky finger anyway.

 When character A opens their eyes they find themselves on what appears to be a different planet.
 They’re surrounded by humanoids who aren’t human and are visually distinct from one another.
 The humanoids are all wearing the same ring and appear to be manifesting tangible objects from nothing using only the ring and their imagination; it has to be the ring, it’s the only thing they have in common.
 Character A looks down at the magical ring in shock.

 Character A imagines a malt shake from their favorite soda shop, which immediately appears in their hand.
 Character A feels a little confused (mental battery drained by 1).
-They sniff it; smells fine.
+They sniff shake; smells fine.
 They take a sip.

-It *is* a malt shake from the soda shop.
+It *is* a malt shake from the soda shop!

 Character A throws the glass to the ground and strips the ring from their finger.

 Opening their eyes they’re back on Earth, ring in hand.
-Character A throws the ring as far as they can off the road and starts running the opposite direction vowing never to speak of it and to never go to the soda shop again.
+Character A throws the ring as far as they can off the road and starts running the opposite direction vowing never to speak of it or go to the soda shop again.

 ## Characters